Crowds gather early in the morning to watch for what the future will bring.

 What did they find when they graded these gurus?

-The accuracy of well-known investment strategy professionals, including luminaries like Jeremy Grantham and Abby Joseph Cohen, was only 47% (see the following for the complete study – Guru Grades).
+The accuracy of well-known investment strategists, including many luminaries that we often hold up high, was only 47% (see the following for the complete study – Guru Grades).

 Evidence suggests that market predictions aren’t worth much, but this doesn’t mean you should go into an investment hole during difficult, wintry market conditions.